Rawdat Al Jahhaniya

-Rawdat Al Jahhaniya (روضة الجهانية) is a district in Qatar, located in the municipality of Al Rayyan.
+Rawdat Al Jahhaniya, also known as Al Riffa (روضة الجهانية) is a district in Qatar, located in the municipality of Al Rayyan.
 It is accessible through Dukhan Highway by road and Al Riffa station by rail.
 The district is one of the areas in Qatar which allows freehold ownership by foreigners.

 It is bordered to the east by the districts of Al Seej, Al Themaid, and Rawdat Egdaim, to the north by Jeryan Al Saham, to the west and north-west by Jery Al Dabi, and to the south by Umm Al Jawashen.
 The Mall of Qatar is located here.

 Etymology

 In Arabic, rawdat refers to a depression where rainfall runoff accumulates.
 The second part of the name, "Jahanniya", is derived from Juhaynah, the name of a tribe which historically occupied the area.

 Developments

 The formerly undeveloped area was chosen as the site to build a new commercial and sports hub for Al Rayyan west of Sports City in Baaya.
 Aside from the Mall of Qatar, which constitutes Qatar's largest shopping mall, and the new Al Rayyan Stadium, the area is expected to host several sports fields, a hospital, a metro station, a large park and a wedding hall.